minvws/nl-rdo-woo-web/docs/terminology.md

   <dd>a collection of documents concerning one topic.
 A dossier is created based on an inquiry.</dd>

   <dt>document</dt>
   <dd>a file that contains information.
-A document can be a PDF, an audio file, a video file, a word document, an image, etc.</dd>
+A document can be a PDF, a word document, an image, etc.</dd>

   <dt>inventory</dt>
   <dd>a spreadsheet which contains a list of documents and meta-data.
 Each dossier has 1 inventory file.</dd>